ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Argument:
 : Short name for the Value a JSONPath expression is applied to.

+Node:
+: A Value, with an emphasis on its location within the Argument.
+I.e., a Value that is identical to or contained within the JSON value to which the query is applied.
+A node can be viewed as a combination of a (1) Value and (2) its location in the Argument; the latter can, if desired, be represented as an Output Path.

 Nodelist:
 : Output of applying a query to an argument: a list of nodes within that argument.